TrystanKaes/ThatOneDockerizedThingIMade/README.md

 ** WORKS COMPLETELY **
 **********************
 ```
-Future Implementations will upgrade the the browser tag, make compatible with heroku for public access, increase number of messages, and send provide more extensive privacy information.
+Future Implementations will upgrade the the browser tab, make compatible with heroku for public access, increase number of messages, and provide more extensive privacy information.